This easy recipe makes a delicious and tender flank steak.

 - ½ teaspoon chili flakes optional

-- Lightly score steak in a 1" diamond pattern, about ⅛" deep.
+- Use a sharp knife to lightly score steak in a 1-inch diamond pattern across the steak, about ⅛-inch deep.

 - Whisk all marinade ingredients in a small bowl or freezer bag.
 If desired, the marinade can be pulsed a couple of times in a blender.
 Add steak and marinate at least 4 hours or overnight.